ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 Since $0$ multiplied by itself any number of times is still $0$, $0^x=0$.

 ### What about $0^0$?
 This is a tricky question!
-By our $0$ as a Base Rule, it should equal $0$, but by our $0$ as an Exponent Rule, it should equal $1$.
+By our $0$ as a Base Property, it should equal $0$, but by our $0$ as an Exponent Property, it should equal $1$.
 So, which is it?

 Let's try using the same method we used to prove that $x^0=1$, or the method using the Quotient of Powers Property.
 We will assume $n$ is a positive integer.
 $$0^0=0^{n-n}=\frac{0^n}{0^n}=\frac{0}{0}=\text{undefined}$$